Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 Jackson and Senegal reach quarter-finals

-Bayern forward Nicolas Jackson (pictured, top row, 2nd l.) helped Senegal book their place in the last eight on Friday 3 January thanks to a 3-1 victory over Sudan in the round of 16.
-Jackson started alongside former Bayern attacker Sadio Mané (front row, l.) as The Lions of Teranga fell 1-0 down in the sixth minute.
-However, they fought back, with Mané and Jackson both providing assists to give Senegal a 2-1 lead at the break.
-Coach Pape Thiaw's side added another in the closing stages to seal their passage to the next round.
+Bayern forward Nicolas Jackson helped Senegal book their place in the last eight on Friday 3 January thanks to a 3-1 victory over Sudan in the round of 16.
+Jackson started alongside former Bayern attacker Sadio Mané as The Lions of Teranga fell 1-0 down in the sixth minute.
+They fought back with Mané and Jackson both providing assists to give Senegal a 2-1 lead at the break - and then added another in the closing stages to seal their passage to the next round.

 camera-photo